The Arc House: A Resilient Prototype

 From urban-infill residence to off-the-grid retreat, The Arc House is at home anywhere.

-JIM GREGORY, FOUNDER of Shelter Dynamics, likes to call The Arc House a “demonstration of a direction” in housing.
+The Arc House is a “demonstration of a direction” in housing.
 Its small footprint, independence from the grid and versatile design make it an ideal solution for urban, suburban and rural settings.
 The Arc House can serve as a primary residence for a single person or a couple, or it can be used as a retreat, vacation home or “mother-in-law” unit.
 Clusters of Arc Houses can create small communities, based on the cooperative housing model, in which each household enjoys private space but also shares common areas such as courtyards and gardens.

 Fiber cement siding is extremely durable, fireproof, and resistant to insects and Mother Nature.